Latent Defects Insurance (LDI)

 This insurance can be purchased for a variety of projects and property types, including residential and commercial, speculative and non-speculative, and even completed buildings.
 It can be purchased by anyone who needs it, from a self-building property owner to national developers.

 When you have this type of insurance, you don’t have to worry about proving negligence or determining who is at fault for the defective work.
-This helps to minimise disruption, allowing homeowners to access repair funds as quickly as possible following a successful claim rather than waiting for the outcome of complex litigation to prove negligence against the developer or builder.
+This helps to minimise disruption, allowing homeowners to access repair funds as quickly as possible following a successful claim, rather than waiting for the outcome of complex litigation to prove negligence against the developer or builder.

 Like most insurance policies, latent defects insurance can be a single one-off payment or annual payments for the duration of the policy term.
 As each latent defects insurance policy will be tailored to the unique circumstances of the project or building, the cost will vary.